-Since I started this website in 2004, I have received a handful of emails from Army husbands.
+Since I started this website, I have received a handful of emails from Army husbands.
 Most (not all) have berated me for having a website geared towards Army wives and for forgetting about Army husbands.
 That’s not actually my intention at all.

 Most of the articles on here are written from my perspective as an Army wife, hence the word “he” when referring to a soldier and “she” when referring to the spouse.
 It’s not meant to alienate any male spouses – its simply my perspective as a female married to an Army soldier.
 The same applies in referring to spouses and not spelling out through each article that the advice can apply to boyfriends, girlfriends, moms, dads, aunts, uncles, siblings, etc.